GOP advances Senate candidates in West Virginia and Maryland who could flip Democratic seats

 ANNAPOLIS, Md.
-(AP) — West Virginia Gov. Jim Justice and former Maryland Gov. Larry Hogan won Republican Senate nominations on Tuesday as voters across neighboring states with antithetical politics decided contests with big implications for the Senate majority fight this fall.
+(AP) — Republican voters advanced strong Senate contenders in Maryland and West Virginia on Tuesday, giving the GOP a big boost in its push to claim control of Congress' upper chamber.

-At the same time, Democratic President Joe Biden and Republican rival Donald Trump tried to project strength in low-stakes presidential primaries.
-Further down the ballot, two congressional candidates on opposite sides of the 2021 Capitol attack serve as a stark reminder that the nation remains deeply divided over the deadly insurrection.
+At the same time, Democratic President Joe Biden and Republican rival Donald Trump sought to project strength in low-stakes presidential primaries.
+And further down the ballot, a former West Virginia state lawmaker who participated in the Jan.
+6 insurrection lost his bid for U.S. House.

-In all, three states hosted statewide primary elections on Tuesday — Maryland, Nebraska and West Virginia — as Republicans and Democrats pick their nominees for a slate of fall elections.
-None were more consequential than Senate primaries in deep-blue Maryland and deep-red West Virginia, where Republicans are eying pickup opportunities that could flip control of Congress' upper chamber for at least two years.
+In all, three states hosted statewide primary elections on Tuesday — Maryland, Nebraska and West Virginia — as Republicans and Democrats picked their nominees for a slate of November elections that will decide the presidency and control of Congress.

+None were more consequential than Senate primaries in Maryland and West Virginia.

+Former two-term Republican Gov. Larry Hogan won the nomination in Maryland, creating a serious challenge for national Democrats, who are clinging to a 51-49 Senate majority and are defending seats in more difficult states elsewhere.
+Hogan will face Prince George’s County Executive Angela Alsobrooks, who could become the fourth Black woman in U.S. history to serve in the Senate.

 A TRUMP CRITIC GRABS MARYLAND’S GOP NOMINATION

-In Maryland, Hogan claimed the GOP Senate nomination, giving Republicans a legitimate chance at picking up a Senate seat in the deep-blue state for the first time in more than four decades.
+In Maryland, Hogan gives Republicans a legitimate chance at picking up a Senate seat in the deep-blue state for the first time in more than four decades.

 Hogan overcame his years-long criticism of Trump, a position that put him at odds with many Republican primary voters but will undoubtedly help him in the general election this fall.
 Maryland voters gave Biden a 33-point victory over Trump four years ago.

-On the Democratic side, Rep. David Trone has been locked in a contentious — and expensive — battle with Prince George’s County Executive Angela Alsobrooks.

-Trone, the co-founder of the Total Wine & More national liquor store chain, has put more than $61 million of his own money into the race.
-That’s just shy of the national record for self-funding a Senate campaign, with much of it going to a months-long TV ad blitz.
-The three-term congressman says he’s better positioned to beat Hogan in November as a progressive Democrat not beholden to special interests.

-Race has been an issue in the primary, with Alsobrooks working to become Maryland's first Black U.S. senator.
+On the other side in the Senate contest, Democratic voters nominated Alsobrooks.
+The 53-year-old African American county executive had been endorsed by many of the state’s top officials, including Gov. Wes Moore, Sen. Chris Van Hollen and Rep. Steny Hoyer.

+Alsobrooks prevailed after a contentious and expensive primary against Rep. David Trone, a liquor store magnate who had invested more than $61 million into his unsuccessful bid.

+Race was an issue in the Democratic primary and may be in the general election in the months ahead.
 Trone apologized in March for what he said was the inadvertent use of a racial slur during a budget hearing.

-Alsobrooks has been endorsed by many of the state’s top officials, including Gov. Wes Moore, Sen. Chris Van Hollen, Rep. Steny Hoyer and a long list of state lawmakers.
-She has campaigned on growing economic opportunity, investing in education and protecting abortion rights.

 THE WEST VIRGINIA BATTLE TO REPLACE MANCHIN

-Justice's won his primary against U.S. Rep. Alex Mooney in the race to replace Sen. Joe Manchin.
+Justice won his primary against U.S. Rep. Alex Mooney.
 With Manchin gone, the seat is almost guaranteed to turn red come November.

 The Trump-endorsed Justice, a former billionaire with a folksy personality, is wildly popular in the state.
-He also earned Trump's endorsement.
 A former Democrat, Justice switched to the Republican Party in 2017, announcing the change at a Trump rally.

+Despite his connection to the former Republican president, Justice doesn't pander to Trump as much as most statewide Republican officials in the state.
+And he largely avoids focusing on some of the GOP’s favorite culture war issues, such as transgender rights.

 Mooney had tried to win over conservatives by labeling Justice a “RINO” — which stands for “Republican in name only” — who would support Democratic policies.
 Justice did support Biden’s bipartisan infrastructure law, saying West Virginia couldn’t afford to turn away the money offered in the bill.